15000 Confidentiality and Integrity of Records

 Determining Whether a Release Is Warranted

-The APS specialist consults with the supervisor and regional attorney to determine whether there is enough justification to warrant seeking a release of information, given the extensive requirements for due process before releasing a finding of Valid.
+The APS specialist consults with the supervisor and regional attorney as appropriate, to determine whether there is enough justification to warrant seeking a release of information, given the extensive requirements for due process before releasing a finding of Valid.

 The APS specialist considers how not releasing information may contribute to an ongoing risk of abuse or neglect.
 That is, the client may be at greater risk of abuse or neglect because the entity is not aware of the validated abuse or neglect by a family member or a person with an ongoing relationship who has access to the client.
 The entity may need to know about the abuse or neglect to protect the client.